carlreinecken/kiwi/README.md

     ->first_or_fail();
 ```

 Every execution will reset all where conditions.
 You can only use custom where conditions when using the methods `first()`, `first_or_fail()` or `all()`.
-After an entity was found it should have a primary key, which is sufficient to identify it for other operations.
+After an entity was found it should have a primary key, which is sufficient to identify it for further operations.

 ## Write